amolsood/notes/AWS/SAA-C02/Serverless Architecture/Highlights.md

 - Fargate doesn't work alone - In order to use Fargate, you must be using ECS or EKS
 - Containers are flexible
 - It's **always** a good idea to use roles over hard-coded credentials.
 With **IAM roles for Amazon ECS tasks**, you can specify an IAM role that can be used by the containers in a task.
+- If your VPC does not have sufficient ENIs or subnet IPs, your Lambda function will not scale as requests increase, and you will see an increase in invocation errors with EC2 error types like EC2ThrottledException

 ### Samples